 I started blogging in July 2019, and everything was going swimmingly.
-That is until February of 2021, when I believe Google started capping my traffic at ~13,000 clicks per month (for 9 straight months and counting).
+Until February of 2021, when Google started capping my traffic at ~13,000 clicks per month (for 9 straight months and counting).

 Getting stuck at 13,000 clicks per month could just be a coincidence and not some arbitrary cap Google places on websites.
 It’s hard to definitively prove otherwise.
 That said, I have several reasons I believe this is an artificial cap being placed on my site by Google and not some big coincidence.

 This is the most damning evidence that Google imposes an artificial cap on domains.
-At the beginning of January 2021 (when I first reached the cap), my website had 68 blog posts on it.
-By the end of October 2021, I had 145 articles.
+At the beginning of January 2021 (when I first reached the cap), my website had 68 blog posts.
+By November 2021, I had 145 articles.
 I added 77 articles in 10 months (110% increase) and saw 0 traffic growth and very little impression growth.

 And that could just be a big coincidence.
-I can’t just say “I have twice as many articles so I should be getting twice as much traffic now.”
-Maybe all of my new content sucks, doesn’t rank, and so it makes perfect sense that I’d be stuck at 13,000 clicks a month.
+I can’t just say, “I have twice as many articles, so I should be getting twice as much traffic now.”
+Maybe all of my new content sucks, and it makes perfect sense that I’d be stuck at 13,000 clicks a month.
 It could still be a coincidence and not a traffic cap imposed by Google.

 Except 8 of my top 20 articles this year were published in January 2021 or later!
 That means 40% of my top 20 articles came into existence AFTER hitting the cap.

 And you can see this in my data.
-As my new articles came online my average position dropped precipitously to whatever it would take to keep me at exactly 13,000 clicks.
-Here’s my search console data over this time period.
+As my new articles came online, my average position dropped precipitously to whatever it would take to keep me at exactly 13,000 clicks.
+Here’s my search console data over this period.

 My site is blazing fast and passes core web vitals!
 So I was hoping for a modest bump in mobile traffic when that rolled out in the June-July timeframe.
-But, here’s what actually happened when you compare the 3 months of mobile traffic prior to CWV to the 3 months of traffic after CWV rolled out.
+But, here’s what actually happened when you compare the 3 months of mobile traffic before CWV to the 3 months after CWV rolled out.

 Yes, I did see a slight increase in impressions and clicks.
-But, keep in mind that the number of articles on my site nearly doubled over this time period and I passed Core Web Vitals!
-Meanwhile my average position in the SERP went down three spots, and my desktop traffic decreased enough that I would stay at almost exactly 13,000 clicks a month.
+But, keep in mind that the number of articles on my site nearly doubled over this time.
+Plus, I passed Core Web Vitals and my average position dropped three spots!
+Meanwhile, my desktop traffic decreased by the exact amount needed to keep me at 13,000 clicks a month.

 Why is This Happening & How Do I Escape From It?

-My best guess is that Google is becoming increasingly scared that a random site will pop up and spread a bunch of mis-information.
-And so it’s attempting to limit the amount of damage any individual small player can do by imposing a traffic cap on them.
-So while they want to surface the best content, it might be less damaging to society if they only surfaced the best content from the sources they deem most reputable.
+My best guess is that Google is becoming increasingly scared that a random site will pop up and spread a bunch of misinformation.
+Google’s attempting to limit the amount of damage any individual small player can do by imposing a traffic cap on them.
+It might be less damaging to society if they limited traffic to sites they’re not sure if they trust yet.

 #AskGooglebot Does Google cap how much traffic a site can get overall, or is each piece of content handled individually?— Shaun Poore (@shaunpoore) September 14, 2021